 - 1/4 teaspoon salt

 - 1. Place potatoes and water in a microwave-safe dish.
 Cover and microwave on high for 7 minutes or until tender.

 - 2. Meanwhile, in a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Drain potatoes and add to the skillet.
 Stir in the chili starter, peas, parsley and salt.
 Bring to a boil.
-Reduced heat; simmer, uncovered, for 5 minutes.
+Reduce heat; simmer, uncovered, for 5 minutes.
 Serve with sour cream if desired.
 Yield: 4 servings.

 Reviews for Chili Hash

-"It's a great recipe.
-Chili starters are found near the diced tomatoes."
+"It's a great recipe. chili starters are found near the diced tomatoes."